growthcharts/jamesdemodata/README.md

 ## Example

-Test- en demo data are stored in the `inst/extdata` directory.
+Test en demo data are stored in the `inst/extdata` directory.
 In order to generate a file name of the SMOCC child Laura S use

 ``` r